When the sled prosthesis fails: Everything about switching to a total knee replacement

 • Scintigraphy: Used to detect infections or bone remodeling activities.

-1. Laboratory tests: Blood tests for infection markers such as CRP or leukocyte count are essential to rule out infection.
+1. Laboratory investigations: Blood tests for infection markers such as CRP or leukocyte count are essential to rule out an infection.

 This comprehensive diagnosis lays the foundation for planning the revision and helps tailor the appropriate therapy to the individual patient.